ShiLabNGS/CHDWGS/README.md

 * `gatk_steps.sh` : Variation detection and annotation in human samples
 * `hsa_case_control_comparison.sh`: Main script for case control comparison

-* `gene_group_hsa_and_mus.sh`: Gene groups with multiple shared rare damaging mutations in one mouse and at least two unrelated human
+* `gco_gene_hsa_and_mus.sh`: Gene groups with multiple shared rare damaging mutations in one mouse and at least two unrelated human